 Basically, without a filter you are exposing your bodies largest organ (your skin) to the same chemicals and contaminants that are found in your drinking water.
 Through absorption and inhalation, you body may be taking on more chemicals through your daily showers than through your drinking.

 Here’s an overview of the risks, demonstrated by medical science, the benefits of shower head water filters and if they are really necessary for every household.

 You probably don’t even think of what is actually coming out of your shower head when you turn on the water and start lathering your loofah.
 But Biology Professor Norman Pace of the University of Colorado claims that even if you shower by yourself, you’re not alone: millions of microorganisms and bacteria are piled up inside your unfiltered shower head, ready do rain down on you the minute you turn the faucet handle.

 Pace lead a study in which 50 shower heads from across the country were tested to see how much gunk or sediment (what they called biofilm) was building up inside and what exactly was crawling around in that sediment.

 - His study concluded that 60% of the shower heads tested contained bacteria and microorganisms, the most prevalent being Mycobacterium avium, a pathogen that can cause pulmonary disease.
 The New York Times even reports about carcinogenic bacteria sprouting in your shower head.

-It seems like this is all you need to hear before you decide that you need a shower filter, but the benefits of installing one reach far beyond gross showerhead goo.
+It seems like this is all you need to hear before you decide that you need a shower filter, but the benefits of installing a shower filter reach far beyond gross shower head goo.